brydavis/analytics_for_wonks/README.md

 # Basic Data Processing and Analysis for Policy Wonks
-The purpose of this repository is to provide reusable examples for basic data processing (cleaning and manipulation) and analysis with the policy analyst in mind.
+The purpose of this repository is to provide reusable examples for basic data processing (cleaning and manipulation) and analysis with the *policy analyst* in mind.
 Examples will be grouped by task; within each task group will by examples using Python (`.py`) and R (`.R`).
+Subsequent tasks build on examples in previous tasks (e.g. *scripts for analyzing data build on scripts for uploading and processing said data*).

 ###	Uploading
 - *How do I upload / import data?*